 She adds that we know that with hazardous air, human hospitals see increased cases of respiratory distress, high blood pressure and even cardiac disease — ”we don’t know about cardiac events in horses,” she says.

-So when the air is purple on the AQI, you don’t exercise, but what about when the sky is blue again?
+So when the air quality is more than 200 and the color purple on the AQI, you don’t exercise, but what about when the sky is blue again?

 McKenzie says, “A common recommendation that is based on reasonable assumptions is that four to six weeks will likely allow healing and restitution of the damaged respiratory tract.”

 Smith in her discussion with the vets of NWEP agrees with that but expands upon it.

 She says horses exposed to the levels of smoke we have experienced in the Northwest should rest for a minimum of two weeks, maximum of six weeks.
 “Two weeks would be the bare minimum of respiratory rest, not breathing hard, fast or deeply.”

 She continues, “There is a lot of evidence to suggest that is the minimum,” and recommends starting with handwalking then walking under saddle in week two “but walking, so the horse is not moving a ton of particulates in or out.”
 After that she says you can start to ramp up, but watch your horse.
 “Everybody has to be attuned to their horse.”
 If the horse is coughing, then it’s time to call your vet.

 She says that a horse’s VO2 max (maximum rate of oxygen consumption measured during incremental exercise) is shown to be reduced up to 20 days after smoke exposure.
 And she says if horses are not getting adequate oxygen, it also affects the brain, tendon, limbs etc.,

 And in a worst case scenario a horse can develop bronchoconstriction, a tightening of the airways.